Skip to Content

 SKU profitability data needs to be analyzed not solely on cost, but also on what’s best for the market.

-Cost margin intelligence and data analytics will help you measure SKU, channel, and customer margin quickly in the context of market-based scenarios and help you identify where to reprice, eliminate products or invest further in product, channel, or customer development.
-But to reap the full benefits of your rationalization, SKU profitability data needs to be analyzed not solely on pure cost, but based on the velocity (or turnover) of the SKU, and also on what’s best within the context of the market.
+Cost margin intelligence and data analytics will help you understand SKU, channel, and customer margin quickly in the context of market-based scenarios.
+This will free up time to help you identify where to reprice, eliminate products, or invest further in product, channel, or customer development.
+But to reap the full benefits of your rationalization, SKU profitability data needs to be analyzed not solely on pure cost, but also on what’s best within the context of the market.
 For example, it may make sense to keep a money-losing or low-margin product for strategic reasons such as filling out a portfolio of products, securing a sales foothold with a prospective customer, selling capacity to maintain contribution margin, or testing product potential.
 In these situations, utilizing good data produced in the rationalization process is very useful for making informed decisions and ongoing monitoring of SKU performance and evaluating the ongoing impact on profits.

 Related Thinking